The Rainbow Alliance is a community-based GSA providing supportive and affirming social activities for kids on the LGBTQIA+ spectrum and peer allies.

 Trevor Support Center

-We also welcome you to share pics of your artwork or other creative creations to be featured in the Rainbow Alliance Art Gallery.
-Selections will be updated monthly.
+We also welcome you to share pics of your artwork or other creative creations to be featured here on the Rainbow Alliance Page.
+Selections will be updated regularly.
 You can submit under with credit given to you, or anonymously if you choose.
 Email firstname.lastname@example.org.

 Daily Journal Prompt

 - Name a smell that brings forward a good memory.
 It might be the scent of a favorite food, perfume, flower, or candle.
 Describe what you feel when you encounter that smell.

 - You hear the sound of crashing waves and the salt-tinged wind tangles your hair.
 When you climb down the stairs to the beach, what’s the first thing you’re going to do?

 - My favorite way to spend the day is….